 - Limited engine choice

-Toyota's version features a unique face but a similar set of features.
+Toyota's version of this features a unique face but a similar set of features, including high payload ratings and impressive on-paper fuel economy.
 More significantly, it offers buyers the peace of mind of a five-year warranty.
 Its cousins are only covered for three.

 Three body lengths, one roof height

 As with its relatives, the Proace van is available in two wheelbases and three body lengths - the shortest combination of these two elements producing an unusual Compact version (the others being labelled Medium and Long, which is nice and simple) - but only a single roof height.

 Every van comes with a sliding door on both sides, and rear doors that open 180 degrees.